-Join our tour with a group of a maximum 15 people and together with an expert guide, you will learn and get to know the most famous fountains of the Italian capital and all the history behind each of them.
+Join our walking tour and together with an expert guide, you will learn and get to know the most famous fountains of the Italian capital and all the history behind each of them.

 Continuing with our tour, we will find the Turtle Fountain.
 This fountain was built between 1581 and 1588 on a project by Giacomo della Porta.
-The peculiarity of this fountain is the presence of four turtles (hence the name) in bronze, playing with some dolphins, which are placed on the shell-shaped tanks.Following our path, we will arrive at Piazza Navona, one of the most beautiful squares in Rome.
-The square is, above all, famous for the presence of three fountains of which the most important is the Fountain of the four rivers designed by Bernini and built between 1648 and 1651.
+The peculiarity of this fountain is the presence of four turtles in bronze, playing with some dolphins, which are placed on the shell-shaped tanks.Following our path, we will arrive in Piazza Navona, one of the most beautiful squares in Rome.
+The square is, above all, famous for the presence of three fountains of which the most important is the Fountain of the Four Rivers designed by Bernini.

 30 Minutes before start time